Ellerslie railway station: History

 On 26 November 1959 the station was moved to a new site on the opposite side of line.
 On 28 November 1959 it closed as an officered goods station, then only serving passengers and parcels.
 In 1960 £2,300 was approved for a ramp to connect the island platform with a proposed subway under the motorway, being constructed by the Ministry of Works.
 In 1960 the sidings were torn up to provide space for the Southern Motorway (see 1940 and 1972 photos below and 1960 photo in external links).
 The old station was severely damaged by fire in the early 1970s and was demolished in 1972, when the dilapidated condition of the station was noted.
 A shelter was then built and this was in turn replaced by smaller shelters in the mid-1990s.
 A new station with 2 lifts to the footbridge and wet-weather shelters was opened in 2011, and the platform narrowed by 2 m to allow for motorway widening.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Onehunga, and Pukekohe via Ellerslie.
-The typical weekday off-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates South City Line and Onehunga West Line services.